-Dear Mr. Electrician: How do I install an electrical receptacle outlet on a dedicated circuit for my window air conditioner?
+Dear Mr. Electrician: I want to install an outlet in an existing wall on a dedicated circuit for my window air conditioner?
 I’ve got it figured out how to run the 12/2 NM-B cable from the main circuit breaker electrical panel in the basement up through the wall under the living room window.
 How do I install an electrical receptacle box in the wall that will contain the wire and support the receptacle?

-Answer: Assuming that you will be drilling a hole from below and fishing the cable into the outside wall, the best place to cut a hole and mount a box is adjacent to a wall stud.
+Answer: To install an outlet in an existing wall requires a lot of measuring.
+Assuming that you will be drilling a hole from below and fishing the cable into the outside wall, the best place to cut a hole and mount a box is adjacent to a wall stud.
 That way the electrical box can be screwed through its side directly to the wood to make it solid.
-NOTE: Text links below go to applicable products on Amazon.com
+NOTE: Some text links below go to applicable products on Amazon or EBay.

 In newer homes with drywall I also look for indications of nail holes that were spackled over in order to locate wall studs.
 After I have a few studs spotted, I measure over to the area where I would like to cut a hole for a receptacle.
 In most home construction the wall studs are sixteen inches apart, but that is not always the case.

 Sometimes wall studs are twenty four inches apart.
 On some taller condominium buildings I have found the outside walls to have studs at twelve inches apart.
 Measurement is from center to center and I always measure twice.
 If I am lucky my measurement will correspond with a spackled nail hole which confirms that I have a stud.
 Tool and material list below.

 One trick I learned from my dad is to measure 48″ from the inside corner of any wall.
 There should always be a wall stud there because drywall and paneling are 48″ wide and need a stud to land their edge on for support and nailing.